The American Buffalo programme booklet has a nice section in which Damian Lewis answers questions asked by fans.

 Mr. Carlos Hill asks: “Which piece of work are you most proud of?”

-Damian answers: “I’m proud of all my work.
+Damian Lewis answers: “I’m proud of all my work.
 I always turn up and try my hardest to do the best job I can, but I was proud of my Hamlet, playing Soames Forsyte in The Forsyte Saga, and I’m also very proud of a small film called Keane, which not many people saw.”

 Well, we talked about Damian’s Hamlet earlier here — both the one with Damian being in the lead role at the Open Air Theatre in Regent’s Park and the one with Damian playing Laertes opposite Ralph Fiennes’ Hamlet on Broadway.
 We also talked about Damian’s Soames Forsyte in much detail.
-We only talked about Keane though only in the context that it gave us Nicholas Brody.
+We only talked about Keane though in the context that how it gave us Nicholas Brody.
 And, now that Damian puts Keane in the top three jobs that he’s most proud of, it’s time we talk about Keane.

 As Damian suggests, Keane is a small, independent film which not many people saw; however, it is a very serious film selected to be screened at both Cannes Film Festival and New York Film Festival in 2005 and LOVED by the critics, too.
 It is a movie that makes you think, and think hard.
 Questions pop up in your head as you watch the movie, and you have more questions than answers when you finish… Keane is a puzzle that you cannot solve, but that you cannot forget, either.
 It just stays with you.

 The film, in a nutshell, is the story of a mentally disturbed guy, William Keane, who bonds with a little girl and her financially troubled mom while he is desperately searching for his own missing daughter.